Idehed/Project-3-battleships/README.md

 # Credits

 - [Garrett Broughten](https://github.com/gbrough/battleship/blob/main/5_ship_types_with_computer.py) Helping me with some of my code.
-- [Stackoverflow](https://stackoverflow.com/questions/75696001/battleships-game-python-when-playing-game-no-hits-are-recorded-through-the-ga) Showed me how to hide the computers board.
+- [Stackoverflow](https://stackoverflow.com/questions/75696001/battleships-game-python-when-playing-game-no-hits-are-recorded-through-the-ga) Showed me how to hide the computer board.
 - [w3schools](https://www.w3schools.com/python/ref_string_format.asp) Learnt how to use the format method for showing the hit counter in the terminal.
 - My mentor Ronan Mc for his support and guidance.